Itinerary – 13 Day Central Australia Tour 2021

 Alice Springs – Tenant Creek

 This part of our journey prepares us for our visit to The Top End.
 Keep an alert eye when nearing Wycliffe Well as there have been a spate of (claimed) UFO sightings in recent years.
 Reflect at The Devils Marbles where huge boulders straddle the highway.
 The Marbles are acclaimed to be the most famous geological sight in the territory.
-Accommodation tonight is at the Goldfields Hotel Motel (Phone 08 8962 2030).
+Karlu Karlu, as the ‘marbles’ are known to the various local aboriginals, is a significant part of aboriginal culture and the rocks themselves are said to be the eggs of the rainbow serpent which laid them during dreamtime.
+Accommodation tonight is at the Goldfields Motel in Tennent Creek (Phone 08 8962 2030).

 Tenant Creek – Katherine